-If you're managing multiple customers via subaccounts, you can change the subaccount status to "closed" to irreversibly close that account.
+If you're managing multiple customers via subaccounts, you can change the subaccount status to "closed" to irreversibly close it.
 If a subaccount is closed, it means that:

 - Twilio will release all phone numbers assigned to it

-- You can't ever use a closed account to make and receive phone calls or send and receive SMS messages
+- You can't ever use a closed subaccount to make and receive phone calls or send and receive SMS messages

 - It cannot be reopened